Architecture

 La Escondida Residence

-Among this lushness, the architects oriented the structure “so the views from each room focus on specific trees in the landscape,” according to Carlos Prio-Touzet.
-Aligning living spaces around the outdoors also helped them modulate how the family experiences natural light.
+Touzet Studio oriented the structure so the views from each room focus on specific trees in the landscape.
+The living spaces were aligned around the outdoors to help connect the everyday life of the family to the mature oak hammock beyond as well as enjoy filtered natural daylight from each room.
 For example, the cantilevered, second-floor master bedroom seemingly floats among the trees, so morning sunshine is diffused softly through the leaves.
-Spaces like the kitchen and smaller dining area were made to overlook “some of the more beautiful trees with great branch qualities, so they can enjoy nice shadow play,” Prio-Touzet says.
+Spaces like the kitchen and smaller dining area were made to overlook some of the more beautiful trees with great branch qualities, so they can enjoy nice shadow play.
 And operable glass walls intertwine throughout the facade’s solid volumes, carving out long vistas of rich greenery.
-“The lights are seldom turned on all day,” he adds, “because these rooms open to the outside, picking up all the bounced light.”
+The lights are seldom turned on all day because these rooms open to the outside, picking up all the bounced light.